Northern Kentucky Drinking Water Quality

 Is Northern Kentucky Tap Water Safe to Drink?

-Northern Kentucky tap water meets all EPA health standards and is safe to drink.
+Northern Kentucky tap water meets all current EPA drinking water standards.

 How Hard is Northern Kentucky Water?